 If you don’t like the idea of cinnamon, just omit it from the recipe.
 But you might like to add a teaspoon of vanilla extract instead.
 Chocolate and vanilla have a great affinity for one another and it will make your chocolate puddle pudding sweetly fragrant.

 - Bread & butter chocolate pudding

 - Mexican chocolate pudding with chilli & lime mango

 If you’re after more pudding ideas, take a look at my pudding category.

 Thanks for visiting Tin and Thyme.
 If you try this recipe for self-saucing chocolate pudding, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.